17 Odd Things We've Sent to Space for Some Reason

 While legend has it that Yuri Gagarin was accompanied by a homemade salami sandwich in 1961, the Russians had a specialized vacuum kit so they could clean up after eating to prevent any clogging of shuttle equipment.
-The Americans were just supposed to consume food from tubes, so Young was putting himself somewhat at risk for the five hour mission.
-The astronaut got a stern talking to; he later landed on the moon during the Apollo 16 mission.
+The Americans were just supposed to consume food from tubes, so Young was putting himself somewhat at risk for the five-hour mission.
+The astronaut got a stern talking to; he later landed on the Moon during the Apollo 16 mission.

 A Buzz Lightyear toy spent 467 days in space, orbiting the Earth on the ISS before having a ticker-tape parade in Disney World’s Magic Kingdom thrown in his honor.
 The toy’s namesake, Buzz Aldrin, was a special guest.

 Amelia Earhart was the first president of an international organization of licensed women pilots called The Ninety-Nines.
-One member of that group is astronaut Shannon Walker, who was presented in October 2009 with a watch, owned by current group director Joan Kerwin, that Earhart wore during her two trans-Atlantic flights to bring onboard the ISS.
+One member of that group is astronaut Shannon Walker, who in October 2009 was presented with a watch, owned by current group director Joan Kerwin, that Earhart wore during her two trans-Atlantic flights to bring onboard the ISS.
 Earhart, of course, was the first female trans-Atlantic passenger in 1928, and flew from Newfoundland to Northern Ireland solo on May 20, 1932.
 She gave her watch to H. Gordon Selfridge Jr., who passed it along to Ninety-Nines charter member Fay Gillis Wells.
 Kerwin acquired the watch at an auction.

 16. A treadmill named after Stephen Colbert